The Intelligence Layer

 • Side-panel reasoning

-• Action prompts that respected existing workflows
+• Action prompts aligned to workflows

 Why it mattered: